Asylum seekers and refugees donate money, help clearing up after Italian earthquake

 In Arquata del Tronto, where the quake killed almost 50 people, Abdullai, an asylum seeker from Benin, has been helping with the clear-up work.

-It was the first earthquake he experienced and realising the devastating consequences, he decided to do something to help the survivors, Abdullai, who only gave his first name, said.
+It was the first earthquake he experienced and realizing the devastating consequences, he decided to do something to help the survivors, Abdullai, who only gave his first name, said.

 "At first I was very scared," the 20-year-old told the Thomson Reuters Foundation by telephone.
 "Then I understood that they needed as much help as possible, and I want to do my part."

-He is part of a group of 17 asylum seekers who have spent the day weeding and cleaning an area designated to be an emergency operations centre.
+He is part of a group of 17 asylum seekers who have spent the day weeding and cleaning an area designated to be an emergency operations center.

 "I am a bit tired," Abdullai said, who arrived in Italy a year ago after leaving Benin because of ethnic and religious discrimination.